Christmas in Bayberry

 For a senior business advisor, there was so much work when the end of the year rolled around.
 Worst of all, everything needed to be done at once.
 For Wes, when it came to holidays or a deadline, the deadline always won out.
 There were always risk analyses and restructuring deals that needed to be completed ASAP.
 Business didn’t take holidays.
 It was the mantra of Watson & Summers.

 Wes rushed down the hallway toward his office.
 Even though the holiday season was upon them, the office was devoid of decorations.
-Not one tiny Christmas tree or so much as an ornament was to be found anywhere on the floor.
+Not one tiny Christmas tree or so much as an ornament could be found anywhere.
 There wasn’t even holiday music playing over the speaker system.
 Mr. Summers, as he insisted on being called, thought bringing Christmas into the office would encourage employees to act as if they were on holiday instead of proceeding with business as usual.
 Wes didn’t agree, but it wasn’t his place to argue the point.

 As usual, Wes was prepared to work through the entire Thanksgiving weekend.
 He was certain it would be the same for Christmas.
 Too much work and not enough time.
 He told himself that being in the office was the way he liked it—a chance to get ahead.